 Customer shall be invoiced for the Educational Products and Services ordered hereunder in accordance with the Terms, unless otherwise specified on this Order.
 Customer shall be invoiced quarterly and all invoices shall be payable Net 30 days from Customers receipt of invoice.
 FuelEd provides a 28 day grace period for students who enroll in courses or use instructional services.
-If a student withdraws from such course within 28 days from when the student enrolls, Customer will be refunded 50% of the applicable course or instruction fees, but only if such withdrawal was received in writing by fax or email before the grace period ended.
+If a student withdraws from such course within 28 days from when the student enrolls, Customer will be refunded 100% of the applicable course or instruction fees, but only if such withdrawal was received in writing by fax or email before the grace period ended.

-FuelEd Full-time School Comprehensive Program: FuelEd will invoice Customer for the components of the program as follows: (a) courses and educational tools and services will be billed quarterly (in the months of September, December, March, and June) with invoices payable in accordance with the Terms; (b) materials will be invoiced upon shipment.
+FL VIP Full-Time Products: FuelEd will invoice Customer for courses and educational tools and services quarterly (in the months of September, December, March, and June) with invoices payable in accordance with the Terms.